-Му business or multifamily residential pro operty is ( List Name and Address): a.
-Separating designated recyclable ma terials from garbage.
+Му business or multifamily residential pro operty is (List Name and Address): a.
+Separating designated recyclable ma aterials from garbage.
 Initial b.
-Displaying signs and labeled contained collection of designated recyclable ma or rental units for the Initial c.
-A party to a written service agreement for recycling collection service or has completed a Self-Haul Form.
-(Self-Haul Form must be on file at the place of business and available for inspor request by the [enter jurisdiction name].) d.
-Receiving the following level of collect materials: Container Size: [enter sizes offered by Frequency: [enter frequencies offered by jurisdiction] • e.
-OR, I decline to comply at this time, a jurisdiction ordinance language], and could be subject to a fine. and I understand that I ar m in violation of [Enter Comments: SI GNATURES: I understand and conf irm that this information on is true and correct.
-Bu siness Representative: Hauler District Ma anager: Pri int Name Print Name Siç gnature Signature Da ute Date
+Displaying signs and labeled containe collection of designated recyclable m or rental units for the Initial C. A party to a written service agreemer completed a Self-Haul Form.
+(Self-Haul Form must be on file at the or request by the [enter jurisdiction name of the content of the c e place of business and a d.
+Receiving the following level of collect materials: Container Size: [enter sizes offered to Frequency: [enter frequencies offered by jurisdiction] · e.
+OR, I decline to comply at this time, a jurisdiction ordinance language], and could be subject to a fine. and I understand that I ar m in violation of [Enter Comments: SI GNATURES: I understand and conf firm that this information on is true and correct.
+Bu siness Representative: Hauler District Ma anager: Pri nt Name Print Name Siç gnature Signature Da te Date